Turbulence in Tropical Cyclones

 Atmospheric River Detection

 Atmospheric rivers (ARs) are long, plumelike corridors of high atmospheric water vapor transport, typically associated with extratropical cyclones.
 Upon interaction with complex coastal topography, ARs can produce significant precipitation along the coast and interior mountain ranges.
 For this reason, ARs are critical sources of seasonal precipitation, especially in the western U.S. Given the impacts of ARs, many studies have explored AR characteristics through the lens of both observations and models.
-To aide in these studies, various algorithms have been developed to objectively identify ARs in fields of water vapor transport.
+To aid in these studies, various algorithms have been developed to objectively identify ARs in fields of water vapor transport.
 These algorithms typically employ criteria based on intensity and geometry.
 At Penn State, I actively develop and implement an existing AR detection algorithm in support of the Atmospheric River Tracking Method Intercomparison Project (ARTMIP).
 The goal of ARTMIP is to better understand the uncertainties in observational and modeling studies due to the choice of AR detection algorithm.

 With increased computational capabilities, weather and climate models can now run with finer horizontal and vertical resolutions.
 These resolutions allow for a more realistic depiction of key physical mechanisms that govern the development of weather and climate.
 However, in spite of recent advances, weather and climate models still exhibit biases, namely due to uncertain initial conditions, spatial and temporal discretization error, and imperfect estimations of unresolved processes.
 I am particularly interested in the skill of models that predict weather and climate from the near-term to leads out to several months.
 For example, I performed an evaluation of short- and medium-range AR hindcasts from a variety of numerical weather prediction (NWP) systems.
-It was shown that NWP models provide little additional skill compared to climatology-based forecasts of the geometry, intensity, and location of landfalling ARs along the U.S. West Coast.
+It was shown that after 10-14 days NWP models provide little additional skill compared to climatology-based forecasts of the geometry, intensity, and location of landfalling ARs along the U.S. West Coast.
 This erosion in the skill of NWP models after 2 weeks is consistent across a variety of precipitation-inducing weather features.
 Communication of these model limitations to end-users is crucial, so I am interested in developing novel techniques to further evaluate and communicate the benefiits and drawbacks of weather and climate models.